red-hat-data-services/NeMo-Guardrails/docs/deployment/local-server/index.md

 :link: guardrails-server
 :link-type: doc

-The Guardrails server loads a predefined set of guardrails configurations at startup and exposes an HTTP API to use them.
-The server uses [FastAPI](https://fastapi.tiangolo.com/), and the...
+Configure and run the guardrails server with HTTP API endpoints and Chat UI.
 :::

 :::{grid-item-card} Actions Server
 :link: actions-server
 :link-type: doc

-The Actions Server enables you to run the actions invoked from the guardrails more securely (see [Security Guidelines](../../security/guidelines.md) for more details).
-The action server should be...
+Deploy actions in a secure, isolated environment separate from the guardrails server.
 :::

 ::::